It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

 Social engineering has a worryingly bright future because of ever-growing reliance on social media and the constant threat of human error.

-Increasing relevance of social media in banking, health-related and other personal services make our accounts more valuable targets than ever, and the takeover of these accounts will only become more and more profitable.
+The increasing relevance of social media in banking, health-related and other personal services make our accounts more valuable targets than ever.
+The takeover of these accounts will only become more and more profitable.

-These are now becoming tools of vital function as well as communication, which in combination with the Internet of Things is sure to cause chaos.
+These are now becoming tools of vital function as well as communication.
+In combination with the Internet of Things, they are sure to cause chaos.
 According to SC Magazine, the arrival of the Internet of Things in combination with ransomware is going to cause problems we can’t even imagine right now – so there’s that to look forward to!